pkese/raspberry-fsharp/README.md

 ## Configure SSH

 Try connecting to your Raspberry through ssh terminal from your own computer to see if connection can be established.
 Enter the same password as before: `raspberry`
 *Note: If you are lacking ssh client, make sure to install Open SSH.
-Restart and repoen your console terminal window after installing.*
+Restart and reopen your console terminal window after installing.*

     ssh pi@192.168.11.90